ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 of an organizational knowledge base.

 As the technical leader of your team, I encourage you to regularly make these mini video explainers, especially at times when you're making changes to the architecture of the platform.
 Organize all the videos in a library in your internal wiki.
-Make sure they re complete and standalone but short and to the point; if you don't get around to critical content until the end of an overlong video, your team members might never see it.
+Make sure they're complete and standalone but short and to the point; if you don't get around to critical content until the end of an overlong video, your team members might never see it.
 Also, make the approach as consistent as possible so viewers know what to expect.

 I guarantee you'll get relatively poor watch rates upfront as you make and distribute the videos, but over time that library will provide tremendous value as a source of reference knowledge and will get views that save you and your team meaningful amounts of time.